wanitchayap/Mint-s-Personal-Website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am interested in computer mediated communication via ideographs and behavioral sciences in general.
+bio: I am interested in computational linguistic and behavioral science.

 interests:
 - Computational Linguistics